AhmedAbouelkher/spock-websocket/README.md

 - Go
 - Websockets
-- Javascript, HTML, CSS (specifically Tailwind CSS)
+- Javascript, HTML, CSS (specifically Tailwind CSS) _optional_
-- Flutter, Dart (for the mobile app side)
+- Flutter, Dart (for the mobile app side) _optional_
 - PostgreSQL (for the database)
+- Goose for database migrations
+- Docker Compose (for running the PostgreSQL database) _optional_

 ## Project Structure